RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning: Evaluation

 \subsection{Evaluation of RouteNet-G's accuracy}

 Next, we evaluate RouteNet-G's accuracy when predicting flow performance metrics compared to OMNeT++~\cite{Varga2019}.
 As discussed earlier, current state-of-the-art solutions are either DES-based simulators (e.g., DONS, Parsimon) or ML models trained with samples generated through DES (e.g., DQN).
 Hence, using OMNeT++, an established DES-based simulator, acts as an upper bound for the accuracy achievable by the current network modeling solutions based on DES.
+We also compare against our implementation of RouteNet-F, based on the public one available\footnote{https://github.com/BNN-UPC/RouteNet-Fermi}, and adapted and trained with the testbed datasets.

 In each network scenario, we compare the per-flow and per-window metrics computed by RouteNet-G and OMNeT++.
 For instance, when predicting the average packet delay, we consider packets generated within the same flow and during the same temporal window.
 For each flow-window pair, we extract metrics such as the average, median, 90th, 95th, and 99th percentiles of the packet delays and jitter.
 While the model could also be used to predict other performance metrics, such as the packet loss rate, we decided to focus on the delay and jitter as they are two of the most commonly studied performance metrics in network modeling.
 The RouteNet-G model is trained using three datasets, each using a different traffic distribution, generated in our testbed: \begin{enumerate} \item TREX Synthetic (TREX-S): packets are generated in regular-high frequency bursts, each under 1 ms. \item TREX Multi-burst (TREX-MB): packets are generated from synthetic multiple burst distributions, each defined by their intensity and spacing between bursts.
 The generated packets at a given instant are the sum of packets generated by each of the defined burst distributions. \item Real-World Packet Traces (RWPT): generated flows follow the traffic distribution from real-world traffic traces in the MAWI Working Group Traffic Archive \cite{10.5555/1267724.1267775}. \end{enumerate}